Semantic Similarity Loss for Neural Source Code Summarization: Experimental Results

-We find that { \texttt{use-seq}} improves fine-tuning results by a statistically-significant margin for both the GPT2 and LLaMA models.
-Figure~\ref{tab:rqtworesults} shows these results for RQ2.
-For GPT2, we observe a 7\% improvement in METEOR, a 5\% improvement in USE, and a 7\% improvement in BLEU.
+We find that { \texttt{use-seq}} improves fine-tuning results by a statistically-significant margin for all of the LLM models i.e. GPT2, LLaMA, and CodeT5+ models.
+Table~\ref{tab:rqtworesults} shows these results for RQ2.
+For GPT2, we observe a 8\% improvement in METEOR, a 4\% improvement in USE, and a 8\% improvement in BLEU.
 For LLaMA, we observed improvements of 3\% and 5\% for METEOR and BLEU.
 USE was a statistical tie with only a 0.2\% increase that was not found to be significant.
+Although CodeT5+ has the least improvement among these models, we still observe at least 1\% improvement with a statistically-significant margin in both METEOR and USE.
 These results are in broad agreement with findings from RQ1.

 These results point to the usefulness of { \texttt{use-seq}} even at scale.
-The code summarization models are in the range of 30-50m parameters, while the GPT2 model we used is 124m parameters, and the LLaMA model we used is 7B parameters.
-The code summarization models have no pretraining data, and the GPT2 and LLaMA models each have different sets of pretraining data composed of differing amounts of text, code, and other types of language artifacts.
+The purpose-built code summarization models that we used are in the range of 30-50m parameters \cite{leclair2020improved, ahmad2020transformer, li2022setransformer}, while the GPT2 model we used is 124m parameters, the CodeT5+ is 220m, and the LLaMA model we used is 7B parameters.
+The purpose-built code summarization models have no pretraining data, and the GPT2, CodeT5+, and LLaMA models each have different sets of pretraining data composed of differing amounts of text, code, and other types of language artifacts.
 It is likely that additional hyperparameter tuning and model optimization would yield higher overall scores, though the evidence here is that { \texttt{use-seq}} confers an advantage to a wide variety of models under different conditions.
 Meanwhile, baselines except CCE are not practical for these larger models as they would require at least one additional training epoch (around 60 hours for { \texttt{funcom-java-long}} for LLaMA on our hardware).